withastro/docs/src/pages/en/guides/images.md

 ## Astro's Image Integration

-Astro's official image integration provides two different Astro components for rendering optimized images: `<Image />` and `<Picture />` as well as a basic image transformer, with full support for static sites and server-side rendering.
+Astro's official image integration provides two different Astro components for rendering optimized images, `<Image />` and `<Picture />`, as well as a basic image transformer, with full support for static sites and server-side rendering.

 After [installing the integration](/en/guides/integrations-guide/image/#installation), you can import and use these two components wherever you can use Astro components: `.astro` and `.mdx` files.